fChristenson/generic-components/readme.md

 This means that the component can not be directly reused without changing the code.

+I believe this often happens because they start thinking about the data they want to show before they make the visual component.

 A mental trick I use to help me design more generic components is to always think from the perspective of the component and not about my data.